pudly/schmopera-hugo/content/articles/talking-with-singers-matthew-anchel.md

 By anyone's account, American bass Matthew Anchel is having a stellar 2021-22.
 He's settling in for a New York-based season, a string of contracts with The Metropolitan Opera that include covering in [_Die Meistersinger von Nürnberg_](https://www.metopera.org/season/2021-22-season/die-meistersinger-von-nurnberg/) and [_Don Carlos_](https://www.metopera.org/season/2021-22-season/don-carlos/), and making his mainstage debut in Laurent Pelly's production of [_Cendrillon_](https://www.metopera.org/season/2021-22-season/cinderella/), sharing the stage with Isabel Leonard, Emily D'Angelo, and Stephanie Blythe.

+"I love working at the Met so much," Anchel says.
+He acknowledges the more unsavory news stories about the Met, "But I have only ever been treated with professionalism and respect whenever I work there."

 This season will be Anchel's Met debut, but not his first season spent at the company.
 Since 2013, he has covered bass roles in _Die Zauberflöte_, _The Exterminating Angel_, and _Der Rosenkavalier_.
 He even sang in the the Metropolitan Opera Children's Chorus at age 6.

-"I love working at the Met so much," Anchel says.
-He acknowledges the more unsavory news stories about the Met, "But I have only ever been treated with professionalism and respect whenever I work there."

-For xxthe xx-year-old bassxx, The Metropolitan Opera

 * met's role in opera, that it has to do big stuff in that space
 * he loves act of singing, opera parents